 It can be more environmentally friendly to take a bath instead of a shower.
-If you have a power shower or like to hang out under the hot water, the amount of water down the drain can easily surpass that used for a normal-sized bathtub.
-Save as much water as you can by filling the tub.
-A 1997 study conducted by New York Hospital-Cornell Medical Center firmly states that having a warm bath can help you drop off thanks to the way cooling off from the water lowers your body temperature by a couple of degrees, making deep sleep more likely - so start running those taps.
+If you have a power shower or like to hang out under the hot water, the amount of water down the drain can easily surpass that used for a normal-sized bathtub so save water by filling up the bath instead.
+A 1997 study conducted by New York Hospital-Cornell Medical Center firmly states that having a warm bath can help you drop off.
+Cooling off from the hot water lowers your body temperature by a couple of degrees, making deep sleep more likely - so start running those taps.

 Consider switching your toothbrush

 Having an established nighttime routine helps you wind down before bed.
 A bedtime ritual is one of the first things our parents help us with as children - bedtime story, anyone? - and brushing your teeth is an important part of that.
 You’ll feel better if your mouth is fresh and clean and it’s important for healthy teeth and gums.
 Plastic toothbrushes, however, are terrible for the planet.
 With more than a billion of the things ending up in landfill every year in the US alone, they take over 400 years to decompose.
 Consider switching to a bamboo toothbrush instead, which will break down within a mere six months.